MuMiN-dataset/mumin-build/README.md

 Fact-Checked Misinformation Dataset with Linked Social Network Posts_ (2021)](https://openreview.net/forum?id=sOLdMFkQe7).

-### This is currently under review at NeurIPS 2021 Datasets and Benchmarks Track (Round 2).
+### This is currently under review.
 This dataset must not be used until this warning is removed as the dataset is subject to change, for example, during the review period.

 ## Installation
 The `mumin` package can be installed using pip: